Steamahead/Power_BI_repo/README.md

 1. Includes only weeks when the shop has sold at least 4 products or more.
 2. Includes only weeks when the shop has had the sale at the level of 100,000 dollars.
 3. Prominent sale is the sale that accounts for at least 2% of weekly sales.
-4. The grain of the fact table is daily.
+4. The grain of the fact table is daily

 In addition to the core business problem, the analysis aims to address additional aspects such as:
 1. Sales performance.